jackjiang871/clicker-game/README.md

 ## Running the game

-Run `python main.py` to start game
+Run `python main.py` to start game or `python main.py -mode debug` to start the game in debug mode